Rare Book School: Collections and exhibitions

-RBS classes make heavy use of the RBS collections.
-The institute annually attracts about 300 students, who come for one or more five-day non-credit courses taught by an international roster of specialists in the history of the manuscript book, typography, book illustration, bookbinding, descriptive bibliography, rare book librarianship, and related subjects.
-While they are at UVa, many RBS students and faculty members live on the Lawn in rooms designed by Thomas Jefferson, the founder of the University.

 The physical arrangement of the RBS book and print collection supports both classroom and independent study.
 The books are generally shelved by date (rather than by author or subject), to show the chronological development of parchment, leather, cloth, and paper bindings.
 Many of the prints are filed by technique (rather than by artist or engraver), to facilitate the identification of illustration processes.
 Other RBS collection arrangements assist the study of various formats, genres, materials, and physical features such as sewing structures, endpapers, and dust-jackets.
 An unusual feature of some of these collections is the presence of multiple copies (sometimes as many as a dozen or more) of the same (or almost the same) book—a duplication valuable not only for facilitating group viewing in the classroom but also for demonstrating the bibliographical principle that almost exactly the same can be another way of saying quite different.

 RBS also maintains a library of about 2,000 recently published books on various aspects of the history of the book: paper making, typefounding, typography, printing, illustration, binding, publishing, bookselling, collecting, the antiquarian book trade, and related areas.
 This non-circulating reference collection ensures that the most useful books for RBS's purposes are always close at hand.
 Supplementing this library are much larger holdings on the same subjects in UVA's main stacks and in various UVA special collections.

+Scholarships and fellowships

+Two main categories of Rare Book School scholarships are available: those awarded by RBS and those conducted through partner organizations.
+There are several types of scholarships awarded by RBS each fall, all of which students may use toward an RBS course.
+Several other bibliographical organizations generously offer scholarships toward RBS course tuition.
+Each partner organization has its own criteria and selection process; however, eligibility may be contingent on admission to an RBS course.

+There are several competitive fellowships available at Rare Book School with various requirements for eligibility.
+These include the Andrew W. Mellon Society of Fellows in Critical Bibliography and the M. C. Lang Fellowship in Book History, Bibliography, and Humanities Teaching with Historical Sources.

+Public events

+Rare Book School hosts various in-person and online events throughout the year, which are free and usually open to the public, including (but not limited to) a summer lecture series, fellowship symposia, book launch parties, and exhibitions that present materials drawn from RBS teaching collections.

-Website
+Website and social media

-Rare Book School's website contains a variety of material of potential interest to those who wish to pursue the study of the history of the book and related fields, whether independently or within a classroom setting.
+Rare Book School's website contains a variety of materials of potential interest to those who wish to pursue the study of the history of the book and related fields, whether independently or within a classroom setting.
 All RBS courses have advance reading lists, freely available to all who wish to consult them, whether admitted to a course or not.
-There is a frequently updated of the principal librarians, curators, directors, and the like working in member institutions of the Association of Research Libraries.
-The school's faculty directory provides information about many prominent students of book history and related subjects.
-The website Links page provides a short but carefully structured guide to various resources in the field, and it provides information about current and previous RBS exhibitions, and forthcoming and previous public lectures (generally about a dozen per year).
-James Green, Librarian of the Library Company of Philadelphia, gave Rare Book School lecture no. 500 in July 2007.
+The school's faculty directory provides information about many prominent scholars of book history and related subjects.